soot-oss/SootUp/docs/getting-started.md

   - Prints information about calls from the entry method in the call graph.

-  d) 'ClassHierarchyExample'
+  d) ClassHierarchyExample

-   !!! example "First segment of ClassHierarchyExample Program"
-   - package sootup.examples; - defines the package name for the Java class.
+   - 'package sootup.examples;' - defines the package name for the Java class.
    - import statement - defines various classes and interfaces from different packages that the program uses.
    - public class CallGraphExample - declares a public class named 'CallGraphExample' which is the main class for this program.
    - Then we have created a main method which is the entry point of the program.